henniggroup/GASP-python/docs/usage.md

         number: 33
 ~~~~

-where the **volumes_per_atom** keyword has been omitted, resulting in default values being used.
+where the **max_num_atoms** and **volumes_per_atom** keywords have been omitted, resulting in default values being used.
 Similarly, for ternary phase diagram searches, the default pool size is 75 structures, so 105 structures are needed in the initial population to achieve a 40% increase; here is an example:

 ~~~~
 InitialPopulation: